Cookie

 You may need to test serial ports for a variety of reasons.
 One situation to consider is when you are not receiving an expected data flow.
 Perhaps you have data acquisition software that should be getting information from a device connected to your computer’s COM port.
 Unfortunately, there is no data being transmitted and you suspect you may have a communication issue.
 You want to identify the issue and will need to test the COM port.
 Now you just need to know how to test serial ports.

-RS232 Tester Software enables you to test serial ports in Windows 10/8/7 to see exactly what is going on with your serial communication, This enables you to troubleshoot and diagnose communication issues.
+Serial Port Tester enables you to test serial ports in Windows 10/8/7 to see exactly what is going on with your serial communication, This enables you to troubleshoot and diagnose communication issues.
 The first step is to download the RS232 tester software.

 Here’s how to check if the RS232 port is working when you have problems with the data flow while using COM Port Tester.